-Nationally, the average age of persons admitted for Alcohol misuse was 38 years with ages ranging from 35 to 40 years (Table 4).
-Individuals presenting to treatment centres were more likely to be male (84%) as opposed to female (16%).
+Nationally, the average age of persons admitted for alcohol misuse was 38 years.
+Average ages ranged between 37 years (KZN and NR) and 41 years (CR) (Table 4).
+Individuals presenting to treatment centres were more likely to be male (78%) compared to female (22%).
 The same trend was also seen across provinces.